FactoFormer: Factorized Hyperspectral Transformers with Self-Supervised Pretraining: Methodology

-Inspired by Masked Image Modeling (MIM), we design a new pre-training strategy for both spectral and spatial transformers.
-We utilized the large proportion of unlabeled data from the same dataset for self-supervised pre-training.
-As these unlabeled samples belong to the same image, environmental conditions, instrumental noise, and other affecting factors remain constant during pre-training.
+Inspired by Masked Image Modeling (MIM), we design a new pretraining strategy for both spectral and spatial transformers.
+We utilized the large proportion of unlabeled data from the same dataset for self-supervised pretraining.
+As these unlabeled samples belong to the same image, environmental conditions, instrumental noise, and other affecting factors remain constant during pretraining.
 They are helpful for learning better feature representations.
-Both transformers are pre-trained separately with spatially consistent and spectrally consistent masking strategies to enhance their underlying feature representations.
+Both transformers are pretrained separately with spatially consistent and spectrally consistent masking strategies to enhance their underlying feature representations.

-\textbf{Pre-training of Spectral Transformer:} We apply patching to the input sample in the spectral dimension, followed by linear embedding and positional encoding as described in Eq. \ref{eq:spe-proj}.
+\textbf{Pretraining of Spectral Transformer:} We apply patching to the input sample in the spectral dimension, followed by linear embedding and positional encoding as described in Eq. \ref{eq:spe-proj}.
 Subsequently, we randomly mask tokens from the input sample, passing only the visible tokens through the spectral transformer.
 The latent space representations from the spectral transformer, combined with the masked tokens, are then used to reconstruct the original information for the masked regions.
 For this purpose, we utilize a simple linear layer as the decoder, in contrast to the heavy transformer-based decoder used in MAEST \cite{MAEST}.
 Finally, we use Mean Squared Error (MSE) as the loss function.
 As shown in Figure \ref{fig:spectralSimMIM}, masks are spatially consistent.
 Each token corresponds to the complete spatial information of a particular band in the input sample, allowing the model to learn better representations along the spectral dimension from spectrally patched tokens.

-\textbf{Pre-training of Spatial Transformer:} We apply patching to the input in the spatial dimension and pass them through the spatial transformer along with positional embeddings as outlined in Eq. \ref{eq:spa-proj}.
+\textbf{Pretraining of Spatial Transformer:} We apply patching to the input in the spatial dimension and pass them through the spatial transformer along with positional embeddings as outlined in Eq. \ref{eq:spa-proj}.
 A random proportion of the input tokens are masked, and only the visible tokens are passed through the spatial transformer.
 Similar to the spectral transformer, we utilize a simple linear layer as the decoder to reconstruct the masked regions and use MSE as the loss function.
 Notably, the spectrally consistent masks enable the transformer to learn meaningful representations from spatially patched tokens, as depicted in Figure \ref{fig:spatialSimMIM}.